 \subsection{Data Collection \& Transparency Infrastructure}

-Gathering empirical evidence is a key step in AI auditing, but often posed a significant challenge---especially to independent auditors.
-When model operators were unwilling or unable to release relevant documentation and other evidence, auditors turned to two main classes of tools.
-First, tools for Transparency Infrastructure ($N=\nTransp$) are interfaces and databases hosted by model operators that allow controlled access to relevant data.
-This category includes tools for Structured or Application Programming Interface (API) Access (tools that allow auditors to interact with models and live systems in controlled ways, such as Google's AI Test Kitchen \citep{warkentin_join_2022}), tools for Data Sharing (platforms or trusts for hosting models and related data, such as the Gig Economy Data Hub \citep{noauthor_gig_2021}), and tools for Secure \& Private sharing (tools that help mitigate security and privacy concerns with sharing data, such as Airbnb's Project Lighthouse \citep{airbnb_new_2020}).
+Gathering empirical evidence is a key step in AI auditing, but often poses the most significant challenge in practice.
+When model operators were unwilling or unable to release relevant documentation and other evidence, auditors turned to two main classes of tools to help.

+Tools for Transparency Infrastructure ($N=\nTransp$) are interfaces and databases hosted by model operators that allow controlled access to relevant data.
+This category includes tools for Structured or Application Programming Interface (API) Access (tools that allow auditors to interact with models and live systems, such as Google's AI Test Kitchen \citep{warkentin_join_2022}), tools for Data Sharing (platforms or trusts for hosting models and related data, such as the Gig Economy Data Hub \citep{noauthor_gig_2021}), and tools for Secure \& Private sharing (tools that help mitigate concerns with sharing data, such as Airbnb's Project Lighthouse \citep{airbnb_new_2020}).

-More commonly, though, tools for Data Collection ($N=\nData$), helped auditors gather information \emph{outside} these controlled interfaces.
+More commonly, though, tools for Data Collection ($N=\nData$), helped \emph{external} auditors in particular gather information \emph{outside} auditee-controlled interfaces.
 These tools help auditors gather data about model behavior, including relevant information not routinely collected by model operators.
-This category includes tools for Field Data Collection, which collect data from real systems and real users---including tools for Data Donation (such as Mozilla's YouTube Regrets project \citep{mozilla_foundation_youtube_2021}), Data Scraping (e.g., Tracking Exposed \citep{agosti_tracking_2023}), Interviews/Surveys, and Compelled Transparency (e.g. tools such as MuckRock that facilitate FOIA requests).
-We also found tools for Simulation (e.g. Meta's Web Enabled Simulation platform for simulating interactions on Facebook \citep{ahlgren_wes_2020}) and Bot Deployment (tools used for sock puppet auditing \citep{bandy_problematic_2021}, such as Selenium or Appium), both used to test systems in artificial or semi-artificial interactions.
+This category includes tools for Field Data Collection, which collect data from real systems and real users---including tools for Data Donation (such as Mozilla's YouTube Regrets project \citep{mozilla_foundation_youtube_2021}), Data Scraping (e.g., Tracking Exposed \citep{agosti_tracking_2023}), Interviews/Surveys, and Compelled Transparency (e.g. tools such as MuckRock, which facilitates public records requests).
+We also found tools for Simulation (e.g. Meta's Web Enabled Simulation platform for simulating interactions on Facebook \citep{ahlgren_wes_2020}) and Bot Deployment (tools used for sock puppet auditing \citep{bandy_problematic_2021}, such as Selenium or Appium), both used to test systems with artificial or semi-artificial interactions.